CoreLab Technology Training & Access

 When you submit your forms for access approval you will be quizzed as to the information on these videos BEFORE being given access to the ABCore facilities.

-• (3 part B) In order to fulfill required AUTOCLAVE TRAINING requirements:
+• (3 part B) In order to fulfill required AUTOCLAVE TRAINING requirements -MANDATORY:

 • CLICK on the AUTOCLAVE TRAINING button (below) and choose the optimal day for your training in the calendar provided (Mon, Wed or Fri, dates blocked off in blue), then click on the time 10:30 am or 1:00 pm and sign up for your preferred time time slot,

-PLEASE BE AWARE that Wed 1:00 pm and Fri 1:00 pm time slots are for NSC Rm 484 (ONLY), while all others are for PSC 545 (ONLY).
+PLEASE BE AWARE that Wed 1:00 pm and Fri 1:00 pm time slots are for NSC (ONLY) in Rm NSC 484, while all others are for PSC (ONLY) in PSC 545 .
 Information and training that you receive in these autoclave sessions is designed to augment the video information that is given in STEP (4).
 Each training session, however, can only accomodate FIVE individuals at a time.
-So, if one is full, please move on to the next available time slot.
+So, if session is full, please move on to the next available time slot.

 training1